 The weighted average yields based on the appropriate asset mix are then compared to the maximum yield allowed by the regulations.
-Where the weighted average yield is greater than the maximum the yield is reduced to the maximum.
-The maximum yield allowed by the regulations was 1.60% after allowing for the 2.5% risk adjustment.

-An expense allowance of 0.36% is deducted from the rate together with an allowance for bonus of 0.25% for with profits policies.
+An expense allowance of 0.36% is deducted from the rate together with an allowance for bonus of 0.10% for with profits policies.